GHI-UAntwerp/vlir-ngs/README.md

 This a page about the NGS workshops organised within the project [Improved infectious diseases control in Peru through sustainable capacity building for bioinformatics and genome sequencing](https://www.vliruos.be/en/projects/project/22?pid=4193)- funded by the VLIR UOS JOINT grant PE2019JOI018A102.

 ----
-This page uses "Landing Page", a theme developed by Start Bootstrap
+Web design by Carlos A. Fernández M. [@Pfrdz(https://github.com/Pfrdz/)] This page uses "Landing Page", a theme developed by Start Bootstrap.